Emmett Till: Early childhood

 Mamie Till-Bradley and Emmett lived together in a busy neighborhood in Chicago's South Side near distant relatives.
 She began working as a civilian clerk for the U.S. Air Force for a better salary.
-She recalled that Till was industrious enough to help with chores at home, although he sometimes got distracted.
-Till's mother remembered that he did not know his own limitations at times.
+She recalled that Till was industrious enough to help with household chores, although he sometimes got distracted.
 Following the couple's separation, Bradley visited Mamie and began threatening her.
 At 11 years old, Till, with a butcher knife in hand, told Bradley he would kill him if the man did not leave.
 Till was typically happy, however.
 He and his cousins and friends pulled pranks on each other (Till once took advantage of an extended car ride when his friend fell asleep and placed the friend's underwear on his head), and they also spent their free time in pickup baseball games.
 Till was a smart dresser, and was often the center of attention among his peers.